 Step 4: Create a Cache Cluster

-What you have till this point is working NCache servers, a gateway service and a discovery service for NCache clients.
-What you need now to fully enjoy NCache in your Azure Kubernetes Service is to create a cache cluster inside your Kubernetes cluster; which is simple.
+At this point, you have working NCache servers, a gateway service, and a discovery service for NCache clients.
+To fully enjoy NCache in your Azure Kubernetes Service, create a cache cluster inside your Kubernetes cluster.

-You can carry out this step using NCache Web Manager that comes integrated with the NCache deployment.
-The steps you need to successfully create a cluster and add server nodes to it are provided in NCache docs on Create Clustered Cache.
+You can carry out this step using the NCache Management Center that comes integrated with the NCache deployment.
+To learn more about it, refer to the NCache docs on Create Clustered Cache.
 The only twist in this step is the IPs of the servers that you need.
 These have to be the same IPs that the Kubernetes cluster has assigned to your cache pods.
 You can get these IPs by executing the get pods command in Azure Cloud Shell.

 Step 5: Create Application Deployments